-Fig. 20 contrasts profiles of A for the backstep flow at 4 locations against those derived for the two wall jets.
-As expected, all profiles asymptote to zero at the wall, indicating the approach to the two-component limit.
-In both the wall-shear-free jet and upstream of the reattachment location in the backstep flow, A remains high close to the wall, and then drops steeply towards zero.
-This suggests a deeper penetration of the large eddies towards the wall when wall shear is low.
-In contrast, as the backstep flow recovers, the near-wall anisotropy increases, due to the increasing level of shear-induced production, and the penetration of large structures from the outer flow decreases significantly.
+Fig. 21 contrasts profiles of A for the back-step flow at four locations against those derived for the two wall jets.
+As expected, all profiles asymptote to zero at the wall, indicating an approach to the two-component limit.
+In both the wall-shear-free jet and upstream of the reattachment location in the back-step flow, A remains high close to the wall, and then drops steeply towards zero.
+This suggests that the damping of wall-normal fluctuations occurs closer to the wall when wall shear is low.
+In contrast, as the back-step flow recovers, the near-wall anisotropy increases, due to the increasing viscous wall-shear effects, leading to a earlier damping of the stresses.
 This feature is also observed when wall shear is introduced to the wall jet.
-It is also interesting to compare the profiles of A in the recovery region of the backstep flow with those for the channel flow and the self-similar region of the real wall jet, and this is done in Fig. 21 in terms of wall scaling (note that no such comparison is possible for the shear-free wall jet, and this the reason for using outer scaling in the previous figure).
-These profiles bring to light the high near-wall anisotropy of the wall jet, relative to the recovery region, and this is consistent with the higher level of $\tilde{S}$ in the wall jet, seen in Fig. 18 and indicating high strain and high shear production.
-As noted earlier, the high value of $\tilde{S}$ for the wall jet goes hand-in-hand with the presence of a robust streaky structure in the wall region of this flow, protecting the wall from splatting.
-In the recovery region of the backstep, $\tilde{S}$ is considerably lower, and the streaky near-wall layer is less resistant to the penetration of the impinging motions from the outer layer when compared to the real wall jet.
-This observation provides, on the one hand, some insight into the mechanisms inhibiting recovery towards equilibrium, and is consistent, on the other hand, with the high negative near-wall peak of the velocity-pressure correlation of the normal stress $\overline{vv}$ , needed to balance the high input of turbulent transport in the absence of strong near-wall shear.
-Thus, the relatively low level of S inhibits the near-wall damping of velocity fluctuations, leading to higher level of near-wall flatness parameter and more vigorous near-wall motions and pressure fluctuations.
+It is also interesting to compare the profiles of A in the recovery region of the back-step flow with those for the channel flow and the self-similar region of the real wall jet, and this is done in Fig. 22 in terms of wall scaling (note that no such comparison is possible for the zero-wall-shear jet, and this is the reason for using outer scaling in the previous figure).
+These profiles bring to light the high near-wall anisotropy of the wall jet, relative to the recovery region, and also, more moderately, relative to the channel flow.
+This is consistent with the higher level of \tilde{S} in the wall jet, seen in Fig. 19, indicating high strain and high shear production.
+Fig. 22 shows that the level of anisotropy in the back-step flow is still far lower than that in the real jet as well as the equilibrium channel boundary layer, and this reflects the weaker resistance to the penetration of the impinging motions from the outer layer, when compared to the real wall jet of the wall structure of the recovery region.
+This observation provides, on the one hand, some insight into the mechanisms inhibiting a recovery towards equilibrium, and is consistent, on the other hand, with the high negative near-wall peak of the velocity-pressure correlation of the normal stress \overline{vv} needed to balance the high input of turbulent transport in the absence of strong near-wall shear.
+Thus, the relatively low level of \tilde{S} inhibits the near-wall damping of velocity fluctuations, leading to higher level of near-wall flatness parameter and more vigorous near-wall motions and pressure fluctuations.

-One encouraging observation emerging from Fig. 24 and Fig. 20 is that A is well correlated with the wall-normal, non-deviatoric pressure-velocity correlation, $\Phi{vv}$ , regardless of whether or not the near-wall flow is sheared.
+As will be seen below, one encouraging observation emerging from Fig. 21 and Fig. 25 is that A is well correlated with the wall-normal, non-deviatoric pressure-velocity correlation, Φ{vv} , regardless of whether or not the near-wall flow is sheared.
 Thus, A appears to be a good indicator of the damping imparted to the wall-normal stress.
-On the other hand, the very different behaviour of $\Phi{ij}$ (and also the anisotropy of the dissipation) calls into question the usefulness of Aas the only parameter representing the effect of wall proximity in models for $\Phi{ij}$ and $\varepsilon{ij}$ .
+On the other hand, the very different behaviour of the pressure-strain term, responsible of the redistribution of turbulence energy among the normal stresses and examined below, and also of the anisotropy of the dissipation, observed in the turbulence-energy budgets (see Fig. 12), calls into question the usefulness of A as the only parameter representing the effect of wall proximity in models for Φ{ij} and ε{ij} .